SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/README.md

 ## Introduction

-This is the new SERT website.
-You may visit it at [sert2521.org](https://sert2521.org).
+This is the new SERT website, which you may visit at [sert2521.org](https://sert2521.org).
 You might not be able to see changes immediately due to Cloudflare caching, but they should appear shortly.

 ## Contributing